Rosa Smester Marrero

-Rosa Smester Marrero (August 30, 1874 - February 15, 1945) was an educator and writer from the Dominican Republic.
+Rosa Smester Marrero (August 30, 1874 – February 15, 1945) was an educator and writer from the Dominican Republic.
 She became prominent for her feminist writings and opposition to the United States' occupation of the Dominican Republic.
-Her career as a teacher rendered her a prolific figure in her home city of Santiago de los Caballeros, where she founded a school and the St Vincent de Paul Hospice.
+Her career as a teacher rendered her a prominent figure in her home city of Santiago de los Caballeros, where she founded a school and the St Vincent de Paul Hospice.

 Early life

-Smester was born in Santiago de los Caballeros, Dominican Republic, on August 30, 1874.
+Smester was born in Santiago de los Caballeros, Dominican Republic on August 30, 1874.
 She was the daughter of Paul Emmanuel "Pablo" Smester and Dolores Trinidad "Dada" Marrero.
-Her father was born in Pointe-à-Pitre in Guadeloupe, and moved from Haiti to Santiago in 1870 to work as a German, English and Italian translator.
+Her father was born in Pointe-à-Pitre in Guadeloupe, and moved from Haiti to Santiago in 1870 to work as a German, English, and Italian translator.

 Smester was self-taught and educated at home by her mother.
-She recalled that her mother taught her the tenths of Juan Antonio Alix and reading from her favourite book, La Historia Sagrada.
+She recalled that her mother taught her the décimas of Juan Antonio Alix and reading from her favorite book, La Historia Sagrada.

 Teaching career

-In 1897, Smester began teaching French to children at home, where she credited the discovery of her vocation.
-By 1902, she had become a syntax, literature, history and French teacher at the ladies' high school of Santiago.
+In 1897, Smester began teaching French to children at home, which she credited with the discovery of her vocation.
+By 1902, she had become a syntax, literature, history, and French teacher at the ladies' high school of Santiago.
 She resigned in 1908 and founded a school in Santiago in 1913.

 In 1913, Smester moved to Monte Cristi.
-In that city was born her son, Federico Máximo Smester, from her marriage to Juan Grullón.
+Her son, Federico Máximo Smester, was born in Monte Cristi from her marriage to Juan Grullón.
 As a teacher at the Higher Normal School of Montecristi, a teacher training college, she prepared the first group of Normal Teachers.
 She directed the Higher School of Ladies of Montecristi.

 She was a member of the Amantes de la Luz society, a library and archive.